infinnovation-dev/piwall-cvtools/README.md

 # prerequisites and installation
-opencv 3.1.0 (notes on Gdrive / follow the pyimagesearch process for building from git) matplotlib : on ubuntu apt-get install python-matplotlib common/ : TODO - this is missing
+opencv 3.1.0 (notes on Gdrive / follow the pyimagesearch process for building from git) matplotlib : on ubuntu apt-get install python-matplotlib common/ : TODO - this is resolved from /home/adam/pd/opencv/opencv-3.1.0/samples/python/ in turn this is unpacked from opencv-3.1.0.zip (76M download from opencv.org)

 # Status 17/09/2016